tothpaul/PDFiumReader/bin/readme.md

 ## About PDFiumReader.exe

-it's a Release version of the provided source code compiled with Delphi Tokyo 10.2.1 for Win32
+it's a Release version of the provided source code compiled with Delphi Tokyo 10.2.3 for Win32

-## About PDFium.DLL
+## About libPDFium.DLL

-the provided DLL is a copy of a 2016 version from [PDFiumViewer](https://github.com/pvginkel/PdfiumViewer/tree/master/Libraries/Pdfium)

-you should not use this version in production, it is provided only for testing purpose.

-I'm not a C++ guy, so I will not try to compile a new version of this DLL.
+libPDFium is my own build of PDFium as a DLL with the current (30/11/2018) source code of PDFium

 More info on PDFium on [googlesource.com](https://pdfium.googlesource.com/pdfium/)